yassouali/fast.ai_notes/intro_to_ML/lecture3.md

 And it is clear, the less examples we have, the larger the standard deviation is.

-### Feature importance
+##  4. <a name='Featureimportance'></a>Feature importance

 We measure the importance of a feature by calculating the increase in the model’s prediction error after permuting the feature.
-A feature is “important” if shuffling its values increases the model error, because in this case the model relied on the feature for the prediction.
+A feature is “important” if shuffling its values increases the model error, because in this case the model relied on this feature for the predictions.
 A feature is “unimportant” if shuffling its values leaves the model error unchanged, because in this case the model ignored the feature for the prediction.
-The permutation feature importance measurement was introduced by Breiman (2001)34 for random forests.
-Based on this idea, Fisher, Rudin, and Dominici (2018)35 proposed a model-agnostic version of the feature importance and called it model reliance.
+The permutation feature importance measurement was introduced by Breiman (2001) for random forests.
+Based on this idea, Fisher, Rudin, and Dominici (2018) proposed a model-agnostic version of the feature importance and called it model reliance.
 They also introduced more advanced ideas about feature importance, for example a (model-specific) version that takes into account that many prediction models may predict the data well.
 Their paper is worth reading.

 The permutation feature importance algorithm based on Fisher, Rudin, and Dominici (2018):